 Ok so I didn’t know quite what to call this Instant Pot chicken recipe.
 I literally threw together a few ingredients I knew would go together well and voila!
 Pressure cooker hoisin chicken was created.
-That’s the name and I’m stickin’ to it. 😉 It was an Instant Pot recipes hit in our house.
-We hope you love it too. (affiliate links present)
+That’s the name and I’m stickin’ to it. 😉 It was an Instant Pot recipes hit in our house. (originally published 5/19, affiliate links present)

 - We’ve made it since then in our Ninja Foodi too so it doesn’t matter what brand you have.
 Crock Pot Express machines would the same as well.

 It’s composed of starches such as sweet potato, wheat and rice.
 Some sugar, soybeans, white vinegar, salt and garlic are in it too.

 What does hoisin taste like?

 - For the most part it is a sweet, thick, sticky sauce that is delicious no matter what you put it on.
 A bit like teriyaki and soy sauce combined.
 Seriously.
 Here’s a peek at what I had on hand and threw in the pot.

 This is what you need to make our pressure cooker hoisin chicken recipe

 - If you have an Instant Pot I HIGHLY suggest you get this non stick pot